Search for AI Tools

 Research

-The Pew Research Center provides nonpartisan data analysis and research on global issues, attitudes, and trends for public understanding.
+Pew Research Center provides nonpartisan data analysis and research on global issues, attitudes, and trends, serving policymakers, educators, and the public.

 Data Science

-The tidyverse is a collection of R packages for data analysis and data science, designed to streamline workflows for data scientists and analysts.
+Tidyverse is a collection of R packages that streamline data analysis and data science, making tasks faster and more enjoyable for users.

 Data Analysis